Bennyoak/django-csp-nonce/README.rst

 -  This code has not been through a third party security audit.
 -  I’ve successfully tested this locally with ``pypy-5.4.1``.
 TravisCI has confirmed this doesn’t work with their version.
--  From their logs:
-   ``RuntimeError: PyNaCl is not compatible with PyPy < 2.6.
-Please upgrade PyPy to use this library.``

 Installation
 ------------